Railroads have quite a history in New England.

 So I had to.

-Had to work out a lease with the Gary had a lease in hand and 6.4 miles of railway to boot.
+Gary had a lease in hand and 6.4 miles of railway to boot.

-That's when he and his family go.
+That's when he and his family got to work.

 They built scenic Rail riders.